 If you declaw your cat and even if you don’t, it is best to keep it indoors at all times.
 Lacking the ability to climb a tree, your cat has no defense against your neighborhood coyotes.

-Out here in the foothills of the Tucson Mountains it’s usually very quiet.
-The most notable exception comes in the middle of the night as ear-piercing screeches of a pack of coyotes squabbling over a possible rabbit kill.
+Out here in the foothills of the Tucson Mountains, it’s usually very quiet.
+The most notable exception comes in the middle of the night as ear-piercing screeches of a pack of coyotes squabbling over a possible rabbit kill or just greeting each other in the early morn.

 Over the years, I have lost two big male dogs to coyotes and don’t intend to let that happen again.
 Coyotes are smarter than dogs.
 Generally, they have two tactics for bringing down a healthy dog.
 First, if the pooch is foolish enough to chase them, the coyotes will form a relay.
 The dog will chase one while the others rest.
 Then another will allow the dog to chase it.
 Soon, the dog is exhausted and defenseless.
 The end comes quickly.